FAC-73/kay-davis-portfolio/README.md

 If adding a new section in the portfolio page include a H1 title and add a date range for the grouping for easier scanability.

 #### Updating CSS
-Some CSS is overiding styles from Bootstrap<br>
+For main style references use style.css, some CSS is not overiding Bootstrap's CSS<br>
 Text styles are grouped together with H1, H2, H3, P. <br>
 Links and psuedo selectors are grouped in the links section. <br>
 Most CSS styles use semantic classes to limit the need to reference classes within tags.